 How is our curriculum designed and implemented?

-    Whilst teaching the National Curriculum, we do not follow a particular scheme of work in terms of materials and rate of coverage.
-The NCETM “spine” documents under-pin our pedagogical approach and offer guidance so that teachers can plan and write lessons that meet the needs of each class.
+The National Curriculum mathematics programmes of study are the basis for children's learning at Ash Grove Academy.
+However, we do not follow a particular scheme of work in terms of materials or rate of coverage.
+The DfE's non-statutory 'Maths Guidance: key stages 1 and 2' document sets out the essential 'ready to progress' criteria for each year group and this, alongside the use of the NCETM's curriculum prioritisation and Primary Mastery Professional Development materials, underpins our pedagogical approach, ensuring teachers can plan and deliver lessons that meet the needs of the children in their class.
 Small steps for both conceptual and procedural understanding are planned for, giving due consideration to common misconceptions that are likely to occur.
 Additional quality materials may be used to supplement these.
-Teachers teach topics until they feel that an appropriate depth of understanding has been achieved by the vast majority of the group.
-Gaps in learning are identified in a timely manner by teachers and addressed through “same day intervention”.
-We expect all topics within the National Curriculum to have been covered to some degree over the year Children use concrete, pictorial and abstract models for each topic as appropriate to the learning context and across all year groups and with children at all levels of attainment to support learning before procedural methods are used.
-This allows children to select from a range of strategies for both efficiency and to support success.
-Procedural methods for calculation are taught alongside mental and structural methods for fluency and variation.
+Topics are taught, through rich maths talk and practise activities, until teachers feel that an appropriate depth of understanding has been achieved by the vast majority of the children.
+Gaps in learning are identified in a timely manner and, whenever possible, addressed through timely intervention.
+Children use concrete, pictorial and abstract models and representations as appropriate to the learning context and across all year groups and levels of attainment.
+This supports learning before procedural methods are used, and allows children to select from a range of strategies for efficiency and to support success.
+Children will be expected to apply this learning within a range of contexts, rather than completing extended procedural practise.

 A typical series of lessons may include some or all of the following elements: